Pakistan ● Mali ● Niger ● Senegal ● The Gambia ● Yemen ● India

 Each animal is healthy, ethically raised, and locally sourced with care.

 We choose the sacrificial animals based on their availability and value in each location.
-Whether this is a sheep, goat or a share in a cow, the reward for your Qurbani/Udhiyah will be the same.
+Whether this is a sheep, goat or a share in a cow, the reward for your Qurbani will be the same.

 One share per eligible Muslim.